jish66/MvcMovie/README.txt

 After adding the code I received an error An unhandled exception occurred while processing the request.
 Updated the databases and the Website was loading fine.

+0303

+Created a new Github account and pushed the current project to Github Repository.